Rockies vs. Dodgers: Betting Trends, Records ATS, Home/Road Splits

 - Colorado has played as an underdog of +240 or more twice this season and lost both games.

-- The Rockies are 14-9-0 against the spread in their 23 games with a line set by sportsbooks this season.
+- The Rockies have an against the spread record of 14-10-0 in 24 games with a line this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!